 Lucas applied rational expectations to forecasts of future inflation.
-Just as Muth assumed that the farmers of the cobweb model were capable of learning about the relationship between current prices and future production and prices, Lucas argued that producers and households would learn that monetary expansion leads to inflation.
+Just as the farmers of the cobweb model were assumed by Muth to be capable of learning about the relationship between current prices and future production and prices, Lucas argued that producers and households would learn that monetary expansion leads to inflation.
 Even if not everyone in the economy has studied macroeconomics, forecasts by experts are published regularly in the media, allowing all economic agents to act on informed (and presumably "rational") forecasts.